AzadTom/NoteTaking-Backend/README.md

  ##  Cors
  ##### cors stand for  cross origin resource sharing  which is http header implemented by browser for security purpose it allows resources  to same domain  over server ,  any different domain can not access resource from server
+      import cors from 'cors';
       app.use(cors({
                 origin:[process.env.FRONTEND],
                 methods:["GET","POST","DELETE","PUT","PATCH"],